On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Introduction

-Now let us go back to the setting of Theorem~\ref{thm:nonlinear-local}, where $\Gamma$ is a lattice of an $\tld A_2$-building $X$ that can a priori be exotic.
-In particular the whole group $\Aut(X)$ could be discrete, and the $\Gamma$-spaces we need to construct can thus hardly be homogeneous spaces of a non-discrete locally compact envelope of $\Gamma$.
-The spaces we shall construct are of geometric nature; the measures will be constructed explicitly by hand, and a crucial step in our proof will be to establish their ergodicity.
+Now let us go back to the setting of Theorem~\ref{thm:nonlinear-local}, where $\Gamma$ is a lattice of an $\widetilde A_2$-building $X$ that is possibly exotic.
+In particular the whole group $\Aut(X)$ could be discrete, and the $\Gamma$-spaces we need to construct can thus hardly be homogeneous spaces of a non-discrete locally compact enveloping group of $\Gamma$.
+The spaces we shall construct are of a geometric nature; the measures will be constructed explicitly by hand, and a crucial step in our proof will be to establish their ergodicity.

+In order to construct a geometric analogue of the space $G/A$, we first interpret this space geometrically.
+The group $A$ acts as a group of translations (with compact kernel) on some model apartment $\Sigma$ of the Bruhat--Tits building $X$ associated to $G$.
+It can be viewed as the stabilizer of this oriented apartment.
+Hence, $G/A$ is the $G$-orbit of this oriented apartment in $X$, and since $G$ acts transitively, $G/A$ is the space of all such apartments.
+We can also go up one step and consider $G$, equipped with the action of $G$ (left multiplication) and $A$ (right multiplication).
+As a dynamical system, this is analogous to the set of simplicial embeddings of the Coxeter complex $\Sigma$ into $X$, with the action of $G$ by post-composition and the action of $A$ by pre-composition.

-In order to define a geometric analogue of the space $G/A$ in the classical case mentioned above, we consider the set $\scrF$ consisting of all simplicial embeddings of the Coxeter complex $\Sigma$ of type $\tld A_2$ to $X$.
+Therefore, in our setting, we are led consider the set $\scrF$ consisting of all simplicial embeddings of the Coxeter complex $\Sigma$ of type $\widetilde A_2$ to $X$.
 The group $\ZZ^2$ acts on the set $\scrF$ via its action on $\Sigma$, while $\Gamma$ acts on $\scrF$ via its action on $X$.
-In particular these two actions commute, and we get a $\ZZ^2$-action on the compact space $\scr F/\Gamma$.
+In particular these two actions commute, and we get a $\ZZ^2$-action on the compact space $\scrF/\Gamma$.
 The latter action is called the \textbf{Cartan Flow}.
-A measure on $\scrF$ is constructed in \S\ref{subsec:d2}.
+A measure on $\scrF$ is constructed in \S\ref{subsec:d2} and \S\ref{subsec:measgen}.
+Its construction will be natural enough so that this measure is invariant under both the action of $\Gamma$ and the action of $\ZZ^2$.

 A geometric analogue of the space $G/S$ from the classical picture is more technical to realize.
-It is a kind of geodesic flow in the singular direction : the group $\ZZ$ acts by translating singular geodesic.
-The space we consider however is larger than this: we consider all the geodesics which are parallel to a given one, and translate them at once.
-This gives an action of $\ZZ$ on a space $\scrS$, which we call the \textbf{singular Cartan flow}.
-We again define a natural measure on this space $\scrS$ (see \S\ref{subsec:dpm} for more details).
+Let us again describe it first in the classical setting.
+We want to understand $G/S$ both as a $G$-space and a $N_G(S)$-space, with both actions commuting.
+The group $S$ acts by translations (with compact kernel) on some singular line $\ell \subset X$.
+The set of all lines parallel to $\ell$ form a regular tree $T$, which is a so-called \emph{panel tree} of $X$.
+This tree is the Bruhat--Tits tree of the Levi subgroup $N_G(S)$.
+Hence, an analogue of the $G\times N_G(S)$-dynamical system $G$ is given by a set of embeddings of $T\times\ell$ into $X$.
+However, since we want the action of $G$ to be transitive, we must consider only a $G$-orbit of embeddings.
+This amounts to ensure that we embed $T$ ``as a Bruhat--Tits tree'' of $N_G(S)$.